-Grand Strand man raising funds help high school sweetheart battling rare cancer
+Grand Strand man raising funds to help high school sweetheart battling rare cancer

 Smith is once again battling a rare Stage Four cervical cancer.
 She first beat the same type of cancer when she was just 17 years old.

+Smith made a very difficult decision this week to shave her head because the chemo treatment this time around has been more aggressive.

+As a gesture of support, Smith’s father had her shave his head first.
+The family says her cancer battle is their battle too and they’ll do all they can to support her beating it again.

-The family said the process of fighting the disease the second time around is proving to be more aggressive and costly.
+The family said the process of fighting the disease the second time around is proving to be a bit more challenging and costly.
 They started a GoFundMe page hoping to raise money for medical needs but it wasn’t enough.

-Montalvo has been doing car detailing for a few months, and now he is donating all the money he makes to Smith and her family to help with her medical needs.
+Montalvo immediately came up with an idea to help them.
+He’s been doing car detailing for a few months, and now he is donating all the money he makes to Smith and her family to help with her medical needs.

 “It shows me every day that I am loved and I am supported and every day it’s something that keeps me going,” Smith said.

+Each dollar will go towards Smith’s medical and travel needs in her battle against cancer.

+“Sometimes my insurance just doesn’t cover every expense,” Smith said.
+“This is just one less thing we have to worry about is all these expenses.”

 “You can get your car detailed anywhere.
 Maybe that place does a better job than I do.
 But it doesn’t have the same cause.
-It doesn’t have the same heart,” Montvalo added.
+It doesn’t have the same heart,” Montalvo added.

-CLICK HERE if you’re interested in using Montvalo’s car detailing services.
+CLICK HERE if you’re interested in using Montalvo’s car detailing services.

 Copyright 2021 WMBF.
 All rights reserved.